eclipse-iceoryx/iceoryx/doc/design/logging.md

    to use the dedicated logger for log messages which are emitted before it could be replaced at runtime, e.g. from global objects before `main`.

-8. Additionally, there shall be a compile time option to forward all log messages independent of the log level threshold for cases where the logger framework does the filtering itself.
+8. Additionally, there shall be a compile-time option to forward all log messages independent of the log level threshold for cases where the logger framework does the filtering itself.